ZhendongHuang/Estimating_evolutionary_and_demographic_parameters_Huang/README.md

 This repository contains the TSABC program and all codes used for the analyses in the manuscript "Estimating evolutionary and demographic parameters via ARG-derived IBD".
+Data underlying Figs 3 to 7 and Tables in the manuscript are contained in the 'data' sub-folder of this directory.